ot4i/ace-demo-pipeline/tekton/README.md

 # Tekton pipeline

 Used to run the pipeline stages via Tekton.
-Relies on the same IBM Cloud kubernetes cluster as before, with the JDBC credentials having been set up.
+Relies on the same IBM Cloud kubernetes cluster as before, with the JDBC credentials having been set up, and can also be run using OpenShif Code-Ready Containers (tested on 1.21).
 ![Pipeline overview](tekton-pipeline-picture.png)

 The tasks rely on several different containers: